jofaval/tfm-iabd/README.md

 #### Data Lake

 Instead of following the classic paradigm of ETL, first extract the data, then transform it BEFORE loading it.
-Data Lakes strive for the ELT, extract the data, load it FIRST then transform it when you need to use it.
+Data Lakes strives for the ELT, extract the data, load it FIRST then transform it when you need to use it.

 And we'll be using it to store all the (raw) data, that we collect in the span of the project.
 We'll be having Diogenes syndrome towards the data.
 We'd rather delete data than not having enough.